josehenriqueroveda/breast-cancer-ML/README.md

 # Step-by-step: Breast cancer machine learning

-> How to use supervised learning in the task of identify if is a benign of maleficent breast cancer
+> How to use supervised learning in the task of identify if is a benign or malignant breast cancer

 ## What Is Breast Cancer?